 Unlike other sports, tennis matches don’t end when a certain time limit is reached.
 Grand slam matches for men are played as best of 5 sets and may sometimes take up to 5 hours or more.

 Over the years, Grand Slams have tried to add tiebreaks in the fifth as a means to end long matches.
-Prior to tiebreaks in the fifth set, the winner had to have a 2-game advantage in the final set.
+Before tiebreaks in the fifth set, the winner had to have a 2-game advantage in the final set.

 At the 2010 Wimbledon championships, John Isner beat Nicolas Mahut 6–4, 3–6, 6–7(7–9), 7–6(7–3), 70–68 in a first-round match.
 It was the longest match in tennis history.
 The two players played 183 games in total and the match lasted 8 hours and 11 minutes.
 The match lasted more than 2 days because the play was suspended due to lack of light.